Commercial Strategy 2021-2026

 Taking a greener and sustainable approach to commercial activities can help us do more for the environment, people and economy of Wales for generations to come.
 Our vision to generate income for NRW through sustainable commercial activity, so that we can do more for Wales’ environmental, social, economic and cultural well-being, is at the heart of our ambition.

-Now is the time to think and act differently.
-We must seize the opportunities and innovation emerging from our new normal, to work collaboratively to develop a uniquely Welsh approach to the nation’s ambition for a truly circular economy.
+Proactive opportunity and innovation are our new normal, working collaboratively to develop a uniquely Welsh approach to the nation’s ambition for a truly circular economy.

 Sarah Jennings